Rustam-Z/big-data/Big Data/big_data.md

 - **Flume** - web logs to cluster in real time for processing.
 - **Apache Kafka** - collect data from cluster of pcs, web services and broadcast that to Hadoop cluster.
 Solves the problem of data ingestion.
 - https://www.ibm.com/cloud/blog/hadoop-vs-spark
+- **Apache ZooKeeper** coordinates with various services in a distributed environment. ...
+Apache Oozie is a scheduler which schedules Hadoop jobs and binds them together as one logical work.

 # [Mastering Big Data Analytics](https://olympus.greatlearning.in/courses/10977/pages/big-data-touch) by Great Learning